FarukOzderim/Hatim-Paylasim/README.md

-# Hatim-Paylasim
+# Hatim-Sharing-System

+- Hatim is a read of the holy book Quran from beginnning to end.
-FastAPI ve SQLmodel ile geliştirilimiş bir hatim paylaşım sistemi.
+- Developed with FastAPI ve SQLmodel frameworks.

 ### Requirements